-Summary of S106 contributions allocated/spent in 2020/21 S106 allocated in 2020/21 S106 spent in 2020/21 S106 allocated but not yet spent as of 2020/21 Monetary E £0 £ 6,916 £ 418,085 Non- monetary Nil Nil Nil
+S106 allocated in 2021/22 S106 spent in £ S106 previously allocated but not yet spent as of 2021/22

+Financial £ £90,000 £34,916 £426,085

+Non- financial Nil Nil Nil

 Please note, funds that have been allocated or spent in this monitoring period may have been secured and/or received in a previous year, before the introduction of the CIL Regulations and publication of the Infrastructure Funding Statement.
 Information relating to S106 obligations secured/received before 1 April 2019 is available upon request.